 5. The Key

-While we don’t recommend boycotting corkscrews altogether in replacement of one of these five methods, we will admit that they do come in handy when you’re in a bind or simply want to impress your friends.
+While we don’t recommend boycotting corkscrews altogether in replacement of one of these five methods for how to open wine with household items, we will admit that they do come in handy when you’re in a bind or simply want to impress your friends.
 One thing we do recommend is making sure to try these methods before you consume any wine, but use your own discretion.